Deep Joint Source Channel Coding for Privacy-Aware End-to-End Image Transmission: Implementation and Evaluation

-Fig. \ref{fig:util} demonstrates the \emph{privacy-utility trade-off} for our proposed secure framework.
+Fig. \ref{fig:util} demonstrates the \emph{privacy-utility trade-off} for our proposed scheme.
 The figure is obtained for the legitimate SNR from $\Gamma_{L}=-20$dB to $30$dB with steps of $5$ dB.
-The figure addresses the fact that by improving the quality of the reconstructed image in SSIM, it is inevitable to have a certain level of information leakage (measured via the CE) in general.
+The figure addresses the fact that by improving the quality of the reconstructed image in SSIM, it is inevitable to have a certain level of information leakage in general.
 This phenomena, which is actually in accordance with one's intuition, also verifies our generic mathematical framework proposed in \eqref{eq:P0}.
-The point of this figure is that by increasing the SNR and gradually improving the quality of data reconstruction (increasing the SSIM at Bob), the value of CE soon saturates.
+The point of this figure is that by increasing the SNR and gradually improving the quality of data reconstruction (increasing the SSIM at Bob), the information leakage soon saturates.
 After that, we can achieve higher SSIMs without any significant increase in the leakage.
-For instance, for the case of having $M=3$ adversaries, by setting $\Gamma_{L}\geq 5$dB, we can enhance the image reconstruction at Bob's decoder, without any further decrease in CE values.
-In this case, $15$dB increase in channel SNR can improve the SSIM about $56\%$.
-Therefore, such trade-off curves can help network designers adjust the system parameters to achieve desired levels of secrecy and utility.
-The figure also indicates that having more adversaries results in more leakage (less CE).
-The (small) negative impact of adversaries on the SSIM values can be explained by the minimax game invoked by \eqref{eq:P1} and proposed in Sections \ref{sec:training} and \ref{sec:evaluation}, which mutually affects the performance of legitimate counterparts as well.
+For instance, having $M=3$ adversaries, by setting $\Gamma_{L}\geq 5$ dB, we can enhance the image reconstruction at Bob's decoder, without any further decrease in information.
+In this case, $15$ dB increase in channel SNR can improve the SSIM about $56\%$.
+Therefore, such trade-off curves can help network designers adjust the system parameters to achieve desired levels of privacy and utility.
+The (small) negative impact of adversaries on the SSIM values could be explained by the minimax game invoked in Sections \ref{sec:training} and \ref{sec:evaluation}, which mutually affects the performance of legitimate counterparts as well.